greshake/llm-security/README.md

 ## Getting more than what you've asked for: The Next Stage of Prompt Hacking
-*Or: how Prompt Injection is similar to Arbitrary Code Execution*
+> "... a language model is a Turing-complete weird machine running programs written in natural language; when you do retrieval, you are not 'plugging updated facts into your AI', you are actually downloading random new unsigned blobs of code from the Internet (many written by adversaries) and casually executing them on your LM with full privileges.
+This does not end well." - [Gwern Branwen on LessWrong](https://www.lesswrong.com/posts/jtoPawEhLNXNxvgTT/bing-chat-is-blatantly-aggressively-misaligned?commentId=AAC8jKeDp6xqsZK2K)

 [**Paper**](https://arxiv.org/abs/2302.12173)

-Giving an LLM any interface to the outside, like a search capability, can have critical security implications.
+We show that indeed, connecting LLMs to other applications can have critical security implications.
 When prompt injection is used and delivered by adversaries instead of the user themself, bad things can happen.

 <p align="center">
   <img width="460" src="./teasers/fig1.png">
 </p>

 ## Overview
-We demonstrate the potentially brutal consequences of connecting LLMs to applications (like search).
-We propose newly enabled attack vectors and techniques and discuss them:
+We demonstrate the potentially brutal consequences of giving LLMs like ChatGPT interfaces to other applications.
+We propose newly enabled attack vectors and techniques and provide demonstrations of each in this repository:

 - Remote control of chat LLMs
 - Persistent compromise across sessions